Interface Query

 • setParameter

-@Deprecated(since="3.2") Query setParameter(int position, Calendar value, TemporalType temporalType)
+@Deprecated(since="3.2") @Nonnull Query setParameter(int position, @Nullable Calendar value, @Nonnull TemporalType temporalType)

 Deprecated.